In this guide we’ll look at the best staple gun.

 How do you load a staple gun?

 Different staple guns are loaded in different ways.
 Manual staple guns are often loaded in a similar way to a desk stapler.
-Usually, at the back of the stapler, there’s a little spring-loaded bracket.
-You push it in and down, and this releases the staple chute.
-You then insert your staples into the end, insert the cover, and reinsert the spring plate.
+At the back of the stapler there’s a little spring-loaded bracket that you push in and down to release the staple chute.
+You then insert your staples into the end, push down the cover, and reinsert the spring plate.

-However different staplers will have different methods.
-All are generally quite easy and you should refer to the manufacturers instructions to find out how to load your staple gun.
+However different staplers do have different methods.
+All are generally quite simple but you should refer to the manufacturer’s instructions to find out how to load your particular model.

 How does a staple gun work?

 A manual staple gun is spring powered.
-You grip the gun in one hand and squeeze the trigger which activates a spring mechanism.
+You grip the gun in one hand and squeeze the trigger, activating a spring mechanism.
 This drives the staple into the material.

-When using a staple gun you position the tip of the gun where you want the staple to be fired.
-You should make sure the whole tip of the gun is in contact with the surface you are firing into.
-Then you squeeze the trigger of the gun and this fires the staple into the material.
+When using a staple gun position the tip of the gun where you want the staple to be fired.
+Ensure the whole tip of the gun is in contact with the surface you are firing into.
+Then squeeze the trigger of the gun to fire the staple into the material.

 What can I use a staple gun for?